-The disaggregation of end use types enables an assessment of the most common use types during the MNF period.
-Many dwellings only contained contributions from toilet, tap and leaks/drips during this period.
-However, some dwellings contained significant contributions that were consistent with other appliance characteristics.
+The disaggregation of end use types enables an assessment of the most common use types during the MNF period (2am to 4am).
+Most dwellings only contained contributions from toilet, tap and leaks/drips during this period.
+However, some dwellings contained significant contributions that were consistent with the characteristics of a shower, dishwasher, outdoor or high-flow event.
 Given that some dwellings contained very high MNF contributions, the pie chart in Figure 20 considers the relative, rather than absolute, contributions to water use within the MNF period for each dwelling.
 This avoids the end use types being dominated by a single use associated with the dwellings that had very large MNFs (such as the one illustrated in Figure 19).
-Figure 20 presents a much more "mixed" use profile than would be expected for the MNF period.
+Figure 20 presents a more "mixed" use profile than would be expected for the MNF period.
 These results could be refined by implementing an upper limit on the MNF of dwellings included in this analysis, hence only including dwellings with "normal" MNF use.
 Other improvements relate to the general disaggregation of end use types, as discussed elsewhere.